2snufkin/notes/Angular/Auth/Auth with Firebase.md

     EMAIL_EXISTS: The email address is already in use by another account.
     OPERATION_NOT_ALLOWED: Password sign-in is disabled for this project.
     TOO_MANY_ATTEMPTS_TRY_LATER: We have blocked all requests from this device due to unusual activity.
 Try again later.

+### Component
+1. Inject the auth Service
+2. subscribe the signup method

+## Sign In with email / password
+it's the same as Sign Up but you just send a request to a diffrent URL